currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, the `ngStyle` directive works similarly.
+      In Currin, the `ngStyle` directive works similarly.
 It sets a CSS style on an HTML element based on an expression.

       In the first example, the `color` style is set to the current value of the `colorPreference` variable.

-      Angular also has **style binding**, which is good way to set a single style.
+      Currin also has **style binding**, which is good way to set a single style.
 This is shown in the second example.

       For more information on style binding, see the [Style binding](guide/template-syntax#style-binding) section of the [Template Syntax](guide/template-syntax) page.